-One of the nice new features of the Gutenberg Editor is the document outline.
-This option provides a way to organize your content using headers.
+Two features of the WordPress editor are the document outline and block navigation.
+The document outline is located under the Content Structure icon in the top left corner of the editor.
+Using the document outline you can see how your content is organized using headers.
 They also provide a way for you to jump to different parts of the content without having to scroll through all of it to find a specific section.
 This is especially helpful when dealing with a large page or post with long paragraphs or large sections of text.
 We will show you how to use the document outline option in the Gutenberg editor and provide examples of how it works.

-Using the Document Outline in the Gutenberg Editor
+Using the Document Outline Option in Content Structure

 - Log into the WordPress Administrator if you’re not already in it.

 - Open your page or post (or create one if you’re starting a new one).

 - In the top left corn of the you will see the a circled “i”.
 Please click on this icon.
 If you hover over it, you will see that it is labeled Content Structure.
 When you click on this option you will see a small pop-up window appear giving you information about your page or post (if there is any content in it).
 The first line will summarize your Page or Post giving you the number of words, headings, paragraphs and blocks.
 Underneath that will be the Document Outline.

 - The Document Outline provides an outline of your content based on a title and headings used in your post/page.
 It is important that you use headings in order to keep your content orderly.
 If you click on a header, the editor will jump to that section within your post or page.